Be more. Do more.

 What is the plan for traffic management and parking?

-Traffic management has been and will continue to be a major consideration in the planning for the Westmead Catholic Community initiative.
-The Project Team are working closely with local transport and traffic authorities, NSW Government including Transport NSW and Western Sydney Local Health District, to discuss traffic management and transport.
-A traffic engineer will be consulted to provide expert advice on how to best manage the movement of people and vehicles.
+Traffic management has been and will continue to be a major consideration in the planning for the Westmead Catholic Community.
+The Project Team has worked closely with local transport and traffic authorities, the NSW Government including Transport NSW and Western Sydney Local Health District, to discuss traffic management and transport.
+A traffic engineer has been consulted to provide expert advice on how to best manage the movement of people and vehicles.
 This is a major opportunity to improve traffic management and parking across the Darcy Road site, including during construction.
-A multi-deck carpark is being constructed as part of Stage 1 of the project, as well as drop off and access routes to school.
+A new multi-storey car park is being constructed as part of the first phase of the project, as well as an additional school ‘kiss-and-drop’ area.
+This work is expected to be completed in mid-2025 and should address some of the traffic management concerns that were also raised during community consultations.

 In response to community feedback and working closely with the City of Parramatta’s traffic experts, traffic consultants, Catholic Schools Parramatta Diocese and school principals, a new ‘Kiss and Drop’ was established at the Darcy Road schools’ site in 2021.
 This has also resulted in a small number of additional car spaces being available to families each afternoon.

 Safe and healthy travel to school is an important consideration for the planning and design process.
 At present, 75% of students at Catherine McAuley Westmead and Parramatta Marist High School travel to school by public transport or on foot.
 In the medium to long-term, the Westmead precinct will benefit from active pedestrian and cycle paths, Parramatta Light Rail, Sydney Metro West and the existing heavy rail and T-Way.
 These facilities will support increased use of active travel and public transport, particularly for older students and those who will live within the Westmead precinct.
 “Active travel means walking, cycling, scootering, skateboarding or any similar transport where human energy is spent to travel” (NSW Government, Healthy Kids).
-Parents, students, staff and community will be invited to participate in discussions on ‘Active travel’ during consultation for the Masterplan.
+Parents and carers, students, staff and the community will be invited to participate in discussions on ‘Active travel’ during consultation.

 Will Catherine McAuley Westmead and Parramatta Marist High School still be single-sex schools?